ToddLa/winetastic.ca/index.md

 # WELCOME TO THE 2025 WHISTLER WINETASTIC

-<BR>Presented by REMAX Sea to Sky Real Estate
+<BR>Presented by RE/MAX Sea to Sky Real Estate

-The following is a short note on how to use your passport.
-The numbers noted after each product are the codes/SKUs that are standard throughout BC.
-This will help you easily find any beverages sampled here this evening by providing this code to your local liquor store.
+ This site provides you with a list of all the beverage products you will see in the room tonight.
+Take note of your favorites as well as the code/SKU marked next to it so that you can easily find it from your local liquor store in BC.
+Many of the products here are also for sale in the Foyer this evening, so you can buy after you try with a portion of the proceeds going to the Whistler Blackcomb Foundation!

 Thank you for your support and we hope you enjoy your evening.
 Cheers!

 ## Our Mission